 - To cook the chickpeas, Add them to water in a deep pan on a medium heat.
 Let them boil for 30 minutes or until tender.
 For flavor, you can add one bay leaf and one clove of garlic.
 Or you can skip this step and use canned chickpeas.

-- To make the cumin-tomato sauce, add a tablespoon of frying oil to the pan, add cayenne pepper and stir, add the crushed garlic, stir for few seconds, add the tomato juice, tomato paste, and let it simmer.
+- To make the spicy tomato sauce, add a tablespoon of frying oil to the pan, add cayenne pepper and stir, add the crushed garlic, stir for few seconds, add the tomato juice, tomato paste, and let it simmer.
 Salt and pepper to you taste.